mmattel/Raspberry-Pi-Setup/README.md

 sudo apt install python3 python3-pip
 ```

-To install an updated version like Python 3.11, do following steps:
+To install an updated version like Python 3.11, do following steps, note that compiling can take a while:

 ```
 cd /tmp